animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 So the word "synchronicity" was already familiar, as was Jung, as was Kundalini, as was Grace, by the time Sarah and I met in the hospital.

 We played Guitar Hero, I continued all of my meditation and yoga regimen, and my family, including my mom, uncle and aunt, and cousin brought in Paleo diet food for me, which I ate for my eczema but which also helped with my cognition, instead of the unhealthy processed type food of the hospital.
-And I shared crapes with Sarah, another inpatient, that my aunt brought in each time she and my uncle visited.
+And I shared crapes with Sarah, that my aunt brought in each time she and my uncle visited.
 They weren't 100% Paleo (buckwheat, goat cheese), but still delicious.

 So to summarize, I was doing daily meditation, twice a day, daily yoga each morning, and eating a Paleo diet in the hospital, as well as now socializing well.
 On top of all of that, and antipsychotics, surely the missing ingredient to cure me would be an involuntary >6 months course of benzos.